Our home office is out of control! The following post may contain disturbing scenes of a messy office. Viewer discretion is advised!

 These canvasses were just the thing I needed to give me something pleasant (and humorous) to look at.
 To print your own 8″ x 10″ art canvasses using your home computer, check out my tutorial.

 I added some ‘S’-hooks onto the sides of the tower to hang items I wanted to have quick access to; they’ll allow me to grab things I use frequently, such as my camera, cords, scissors and clipboards etc.

 I also added a few rare earth magnets in one spot for my tape measure:

 The magnets stick to the metal clip on the back of the tape measure to keep it in place.
 Hubs and I got to the point where we were constantly loosing tape measures around the house and repurchasing them to have on-hand.
 We must have a collection of at least a dozen (or two!) around the house but can never seem to find one when we need it.
 The tape measure dilemma has been a running joke between us for as long as we’ve been married.
 If I’m diligent about returning it to where it belongs, the hope is that I’ll never lose it again!
 A girl can hope, can’t she?

 After only an hour of organizing the storage tower, I had clutter free surfaces again!
 I’m happy with how it turned out; now everything has a designated spot.
 Even my box of Kleenex found a place on one of the shelves.

 For some ideas on how to embellish your office, and get it even more organized, check out my ‘inspire’-themed office decor:

 Now that the office is under control, in the next few weeks I’ll show you how to reupholster this office chair:

-If you enjoyed this post, please pin on Pinterest and share on Facebook.
-If you’re interested in seeing the office chair makeover, be sure to follow me here on Birdz of a Feather or on Bloglovin’!
+If you’re interested in seeing the office chair makeover, be sure to follow us here on Birdz of a Feather or on Bloglovin’!